betterscientificsoftware/bssw.io/Articles/Blog/2024-05-generating-SBOMs.md

   * Compiled dependencies are used in widely used Python libraries (e.g., numpy).
   * However, the SBOM tools I surveyed for Python focused on documenting software dependencies but not software builds.

-* The SBOM tool ecosystem is much less mature for C++ and other languages commonly used for scientific computing.
+* The SBOM tool ecosystem is much less mature for C++, Fortran, and other compiled languages used for scientific computing.

-* C++ developers should explore the use of package managers.
+* C++ and Fortran developers should explore the use of package managers.
   * These naturally manage the relevant SBOM data, so package managers will likely play a key role in supporting software security practices.
-  * However, only a couple of C++ package managers currently automate the generation of SBOMs: vcpkg, conan and spack.
+  * However, only a couple of package managers currently automate the generation of SBOMs: vcpkg, conan and spack.
   * Of these, vcpkg has the strongest support for SBOMs (e.g., see [this Microsoft blog article](https://devblogs.microsoft.com/engineering-at-microsoft/generating-software-bills-of-materials-sboms-with-spdx-at-microsoft/)).

-* Alternatively, C++ developers can automate the generation of SBOMs within their build systems.
+* Alternatively, C++ and Fortran developers can automate the generation of SBOMs within their build systems.
   * For example, the [cmake-sbom project](https://github.com/DEMCON/cmake-sbom) automates SBOM generation with build information the developer provides.

-* **Can we say something for Fortran developers?
-Even if it is that they're out of luck?
-(But maybe the cmake-sbom or other projects could be used with Fortran too?)**

 ### Further information